 The Paperwhite's impressive battery life further augments its overall portability.
 You won't be tethered to an outlet with this device, which boasts nearly an eight-week battery life.
 It connects to the internet via Wi-Fi, and when online, the Whispersync feature will download purchases and upload bookmarks across all Kindle devices.
-If you need to access the bookstore from outside of your home network, you can pay an extra $70 for a device with free 3G data.
-You can also pay $20 for an ad-free version of the Paperwhite.
-Together, a fully loaded Kindle Paperwhite can cost up to $210.
+If you need to access the bookstore outside of your home network, you can pay extra for a device with free 3G data.
+You can also pay for an ad-free version of the Paperwhite.

 There are a handful of extra features and reading-specific apps built into the eReader.
 The most useful feature the Paperwhite offers is automatic syncing across all of your devices.
 When you start reading a book on your Kindle, the Whispersync automatically synchronizes your last page location across all of your devices that have the Kindle app.
 For serious readers, the Paperwhite also allows you to add margin notes, create bookmarks and highlight text.
 There's even a built-in dictionary you can use to look up words without losing your place.

 The Kindle Paperwhite has set the bar high for the competition.
-While the latest version of the device isn't a complete overhaul of its predecessor, it still manages to outperform other – even more expensive – eReaders.
+While the latest version isn't a complete overhaul of its predecessor, it still manages to outperform other – even more expensive – eReaders.
 Unrivaled in terms of readability, convenience and content access, the Paperwhite is a top eBook reader for serious book lovers.

 There is no way to listen to audiobooks on the device.